FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 When you edit the application, you should see a screen something like this:

 Pic TBD
+application-with-custom-form-configured

 You can easily find the registration URL by clicking on the green magnifying glass on the list of applications and looking for the "Registration URL".

 Pic TBD
+viewing-application-details

 Let's check it out!
 Open up an incognito window and paste the "Registration URL" into the URL bar.

 You can see that the first screen asks for first name, email address, password and phone number:

 Pic TBD
+first-screen-for-user

+Pic TBD
+Fill out the screen
+first-screen-for-user-filled-out

+Pic TBD
+Fill out the second screen
+user-registers-second-screen-50kmin

-And the second has a text area and asks for the pricing info.
+And the second asks for the additional information: the pricing bounds and the geographic area of interest.
 If you flip back to your administrative user interface, where you are logged into FusionAuth, and navigate to "Users", you'll see the user has been registered.
 If you go to the "User data" tab of the new user's details page, you can see the information they filled out as well.

 Pic TBD
+user-screen

 But there are some issues.
 The placeholders for the fields are not very user friendly. `user.firstName` is understandable, but it'd be better to say "Your first name".
-And the geographic area doesn't even have a description, making it hard for people to know what to put in there.

 We can solve these by updating the theme.
+We're going to add in friendly placeholders, but there's a lot more you can do.

 Make sure you close the incognito window.
 You've been logged in, and when you make the changes, you'll want to be signed out.
 Closing the incognito window is the easiest way to do that.